Yasi92/Happy-Pet/README.md

 **Note** that the data in the .env.py are confidential and as a result it won't be provided here.

-- DEVELOPMENT environment variable is set only within the development environment, it does not exist in the deployed version, making it possible to have different settings for the two environments.
-For example setting DEBUG to True only when working in development and not on the deployed site.
+- The DEVELOPMENT environment variable is set only within the development environment, it does not exist in the deployed version, making it possible to have different settings for the two environments.
+For example, setting DEBUG to True only when working in development and not on the deployed site.

 7. Set the ALLOWED HOSTS variable in setting.py to your localhost.
 8. Switch the database to Django default database.